 How much time does it take to administer SIS?

-AAIDD SIS Trainer, Natalie Ihli says, "It takes approximately one hour to administer SIS.
-However, if you take advantage of having an individual's team present and take notes on specifics stated in the conversation you could spend 2 1/2 - 3 hrs.
+AAIDD SIS Trainer, Natalie Ihli says, "If you take advantage of having an individual's team present and take notes on specifics stated in the conversation you could spend 2 1/2 - 3 hrs.
 You can get a lot of information useful for developing a plan.
 The SIS is a conversation catalyst!
 Time taken depends on a number of factors, including the individual's attention span, time scheduled, number of people in the group, and goal of using SIS."

-Can I start administering SIS from any section in the interview form?
+Can I start administering SIS-A and SIS-C from any section in the interview form?

-Yes, you can administer the SIS starting with any section, as long as all the sections are completed.
+Yes, you can administer the SIS-A or SIS-C starting with any section, as long as all the sections are completed.
 The order in which the subscales (or domains) are completed will not affect the individual’s score.
 Some professionals have found it useful to start with Community Living Activities, a less personal area, and then proceeding to Home Living.

 Can anyone administer SIS?